Keyboard shortcuts

 Acknowledgements

-FsPulse relies on several open source Rust crates.
+fsPulse relies on several open source Rust crates.
 We gratefully acknowledge the work of these maintainers, particularly for enabling file format validation.

 File Format Validation

-The following libraries enable FsPulse’s ability to detect corrupted files:
+The following libraries enable fsPulse’s ability to detect corrupted files:

 • claxon — FLAC audio decoding and validation